luczod/Data-Structures-typescript/src/Trees/readme..md

 - **Min and Max**
   For the minimum value, we will always traverse the left side of the tree; for the maximum value, we will always navigate to the right side of it. (page 255)

+- **Leaf**
+  the node is a leaf, with no children at all left nor right

+- **Node height**
+  the height of a node is defined as the maximum number of edges, not for any of its heets.